roman-milk/roman-milk.github.io/daughter-lusts-for-her-sexy-daddy.md

  I couldn't get that whole penis in my mouth; barely half fit in.
 I'm not good at taking a dick in my throat -- hey, I'm only 18, right -- but I went up to that point, I think I got about half into my mouth, until his cockhead was at the back of my mouth, near my throat's entrance.
 I even gagged a bit, not much.
 My jaw instantly hurt, his cock was so big, I had to really stretch my mouth open!
 I salivated on it, getting his dick super-wet with spit, then I started sucking and licking, really going crazy on it!
 I slurped up my saliva and his precum, running my tongue around just his fat cockhead in my mouth, around and around, then licked down the soft, sensitive underside.
 I licked the sides of his shaft, down to his balls, coating it in saliva, then licked back to the top and started bobbing my mouth, back and forth, letting him fuck my mouth.
 I kept putting my long, blonde hair behind my ears, because my hair was falling around my face; Daddy reached down and grabbed my long locks, pulling it back in a ball over my head, using a fist to keep my hair out of the way.
 Thanks, Daddy!

  I looked up at him several times, locking eyesight more than once, as he watched me sucking his divine penis.
 I was moaning in delight, so happy!
 My hands were against his hairy, meaty thighs, keeping myself upright, and a couple times I reached up to fondle his manly asscheeks.
 Fuck, his butt felt powerful and grownup -- hairy, muscular, so powerful!
 Daddy is all about power, his muscular chest and his thick thighs, and that perfect, concrete-hard penis.
 Mmm, I so lust for Daddy!
-Report_Story #4